2KAbhishek/nvim2k/README.md

 ### 📦 Plugins

-To add new plugins simply add it to the [plugins list](./lua/plugins/list.lua)
+To add new plugins add it to the [plugins list](./lua/plugins/list.lua)

 For plugin configs you can place them in these folders based on the functionality:

 - [lang](./lua/plugins/lang/): Plugins related to language features, completions, lsp, debugging etc.
 - [tools](./lua/plugins/tools/): General purpose tool plugins that aid in the editing experience.
-- [ui](./lua/plugins/ui/): Cosmetic plugins, things that make neovim pretty.
+- [ui](./lua/plugins/ui/): Cosmetic plugins that make neovim pretty.

 ### ⌨️ Keybindings